Stepping into version control

 September 5, 2008

-It’s no little secret that we here at End Point love and encourage the use of version control systems to generally make life easier both on ourselves as well as our clients.
-While a full-fledged development environment is ideal for maintaining/developing new client code, not everyone has the time to be able to implement these quickly.
+It’s no secret that we here at End Point love and encourage the use of version control systems to generally make life easier both on ourselves and our clients.
+While a full-fledged development environment is ideal for maintaining/developing new client code, not everyone has the time to be able to implement these.

-A situation we’ve sometimes found with clients editing/updating production data directly.
-This can be through a variety of means; direct server access, scp/sftp, or web-based editing tools which save directly to the file system.
+A situation we’ve sometimes found is clients editing/updating production data directly.
+This can be through a variety of means: direct server access, scp/sftp, or web-based editing tools which save directly to the file system.